oppia/oppia-web-developer-docs/Writing-design-docs.md

 1. Make a copy of [this document](https://docs.google.com/document/d/1eMivKj5uWkOkj4AB684JVJslAe49gSskZ-VsyUjgPN4/edit).
 2. Delete the top "instructions" box.
 3. Fill in all the sections with details pertaining to your feature/project (you can remove the existing text, which is just meant to help you get started).
 For sections that are not required for the particular project you’re working on, write a short explanation of why they’re not required, rather than deleting them altogether.
+4. Make sure to proofread your design doc before asking reviewers to look at it.

 ## How to respond to design doc reviews